jackbenn/gengo/Rules.md

         * it doesn't solve the friendly-fire problem
         * it makes stone-counting ineffective
         * it feels a little weird
-4. How should kos work? (currently: not handled)
+4. How should kos work? (currently singleton recapture)
-    * Probably use: can't capture last-played stone alone
+    * Singleton recapture: this is the best option.
+It's not standard it any version of go, but it's essitially the same as the (last-move) ko rule in ordinary go.
+A move here is prohibited if the last play captured a single (opposing) stone, and the move would capture that stone and nothing else.
-    * ordinarily (last-move) Japanese ko won't work, as kos might be captured at more than one space.
+    * the ordinarily (last-move) Japanese ko rule won't work, as kos might be captured at more than one space so it wouldn't handle many repeated moves.
-    * ordinarily (Chinese style) super-ko is also an option, but it would be difficult to keep track of whether all the possible positions of a ko were exhausted, and each turn in a ko battle would take several turns.
+    * the ordinarily (Chinese style) super-ko rule is an option, but it would be difficult to keep track of whether all the possible positions of a ko were exhausted, and each turn in a ko battle would take several turns.
-5. How do we score? (currently: we don't)
+5. How do we score? (currently: Stone scoring)
-    * Stone counting.
+    * Stone scoring.
 This is the easiest to count and the most consistent logically, but it's a pain to play.
 This is particularly true here, where the end becomes a puzzle of squeezing stones in without killing eyes.
-    * Area counting.
+    * Area scoring.
 Here we'd count total number of spaces either surrounded or overlapped.
 Spaces overlapped by stone of both color would count as neutral, or maybe be split to make it sum to the size of the board.
-    * Territory counting.
+    * Territory scoring.
 This might be a bit easier than area counting, but to do this you'd need to specify a ratio of the value of captured stones to surrounded spaces, and there might players could take advantage of that to fill in opponent's territory.